 Accessiblity: ObjectiveFS is available in all regions and supports cross-region access.
 You can access your data from anywhere (ec2 in any region, servers from other cloud providers and on-prem servers).
 Amazon EFS is not available in all regions and can only be accessed by EC2 instances in the same region.

 Performance: ObjectiveFS has high performance that scales.
-It is 80X faster for reads and 69X faster for writes for web servers, CMS and small file workloads compared to EFS (see details).
-For large files workloads such as videos, genomic data, ObjectiveFS has over 350MB/s throughput and can sustain high throughput 24x7 (see details).
+It is 100X faster than EFS for web servers, CMS and small file workloads compared to EFS (see details).
+For large files workloads such as videos, genomic data, ObjectiveFS has over 400MB/s throughput and can sustain high throughput 24x7 (see details).
 EFS performance is limited by burst limit based on the filesystem size (reference: Amazon EFS performance).

 Storage Cost: ObjectiveFS doesn’t charge for storage, and you only pay the Amazon S3 storage cost (~$0.03/GB).
 Amazon EFS charges ~$0.30/GB.

 Durability: ObjectiveFS uses highly durable object stores like Amazon S3 with 99.999999999% durability for storage.
 Amazon EFS is NFS-based.

 Others: ObjectiveFS has been running in production since 2013.
-It also supports other S3-compatible object stores such as Cloudian, Google Cloud Storage, IBM Cleversafe, Ceph, etc.
+It also supports object stores such as Google Cloud Storage, Microsoft Azure, IBM COS, Oracle Cloud, etc.

 ObjectiveFS is a POSIX-compatible file system that provides a standard file system interface.
 It is a log-structured filesystem on top of Amazon S3 that we implemented from scratch, and works with Linux and macOS programs and tools.